The role of steric effects on hydrogen atom transfer reactions: STERIC EFFECTS IN ORGANIC CHEMISTRY

-In this paper, we investigate the role of steric effects in HAT reactions between alkoxy and phenoxy radicals and alkane substrates.
-We observe the largest steric effects for alkoxy and phenoxy radicals and only smaller steric effects for alkane substrates.
+We have investigated the role of steric effects in HAT reactions between alkoxy and phenoxy radicals and alkane substrates.
+We observe the largest steric effects for alkoxy and phenoxy radicals and only smaller steric effects among substrates.
 In particular, steric attraction is often important in controlling barrier heights.
-Remarkably, we discover that steric effects influence not only barrier heights but also reaction enthalpies, even though reaction enthalpies are calculated as differences between the enthalpies of separated species.
+Remarkably, we discover that steric effects influence not only barrier heights but also reaction enthalpies.
 Because steric effects influence reaction enthalpies, we find that that activation barriers remain well-connected to reaction enthalpies via the Evans-Polanyi relationship even in the presence of bulky substituents.